jesseowenuk/AIOS/README.md

 Everything here will be highly commented and commits will sometimes include errors (though I'll try to note when they do)

 ## Current Status
-(17th April 2025 - 20:02) The message 'Hello from AIOS' is now printed to the screen
+(17th April 2025 - 20:16) adder experiment to print out result of adding 1 to a number (only works for numbers 0-8)

 ## To Assemble & Run
 NOTE: I'm on a mac running Qemu, you will need this installed to run.